As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 While they are boiling, set to work on the mushrooms.

-Bring a large skillet to a medium heat with a drizzle of oil.
-Lay the sliced mushrooms on the skillet with a pinch of salt.
+2. Put sliced mushrooms in a skillet with oil & a pinch of salt.
 Allow them to release their liquid & brown.

-When both sides are brown, scoot the mushrooms to one side of the skillet.
-Add a drizzle more of oil.
-Sauté minced garlic in the oil before incorporating it with the mushrooms.
+3. When the mushrooms have browned, scoot them to one side.
+Add a drizzle more of oil, and sauté minced garlic in the oil before incorporating it with the mushrooms.

 Finish with another spoonful of non-dairy butter to coat the noodles, salt, and pepper.